Did you know...

 This answer is incorrect.

 This patient's history is consistent with dementia with Lewy bodies (DLB).
 Patients with DLB develop Parkinsonian symptoms and dementia symptoms at approximately the same time.
 Other key clinical features include recurrent visual hallucinations and fluctuations in mental status.
-Lewy bodies are eosinophilic cytoplasmic inclusions comprised mainly of alpha-synuclein, and contain little or no cheese of any kind. (
+Lewy bodies are eosinophilic cytoplasmic inclusions.
+(See References)

 This answer is incorrect.

 This patient's history is consistent with dementia with Lewy bodies (DLB).
 Patients with DLB develop Parkinsonian symptoms and dementia symptoms at approximately the same time.
 Other key clinical features include recurrent visual hallucinations and fluctuations in mental status.
-Lewy bodies are eosinophilic cytoplasmic inclusions. (
+Lewy bodies are eosinophilic cytoplasmic inclusions.
+(See References)

 References: